Overview

 Siana Danch is a litigation attorney in Holland & Knight's Philadelphia office.
 Ms. Danch focuses her practice on federal tax controversy, regulatory enforcement, anti-money laundering (AML) compliance, internal investigations and white collar defense.

 Ms. Danch has extensive experience in defending clients before the IRS in matters involving criminal and civil tax fraud, assessment and collection actions.
 She has handled a variety of federal trial and appellate court pleadings, including refund suits, deficiency petitions and an appellate brief on Report of Foreign Bank and Financial Accounts (FBAR) penalty issues.
-She has also assisted clients in responding to federal and state civil and criminal investigations involving tax and money laundering compliance, as well as John Doe summons.
+Ms. Danch has also assisted clients in responding to federal and state civil and criminal investigations involving tax and money laundering compliance, as well as John Doe summons.

 In addition to her legal practice, Ms. Danch maintains an active pro bono practice and volunteers as a tax return preparer for low-income residents of Philadelphia.